Bidets aren’t popular in America, but they’re incredibly popular almost everywhere else in the world.

 Ever since Justin heard about Japan’s Happy Toilet, he’s been dying to get one.

-Since buying the house, we’ve been doing some home upgrades that are better for the environment.
+Since moving, we’ve been doing some home upgrades that are better for the environment.
 We got a new low flow toilet and a bidet attachment.
 (It’s really difficult for me to write this post without giggling like a little kid) The attachment does not use electricity and only cost around $50.00.

 I would highly recommend buying one both for cleanliness and saving toilet paper.
 Even if you’re renting, you can take the attachment with you so you won’t lose your investment.
 It’s very easy to install and uninstall.